Arbiter1223/Daigaku-Gurashi-Custom-Students/Files/Student Info Pages/Tainaka, Ritsu (From K-ON!).md

 Author: Seiko

-Compatable game version: V0.69

 First appearance: 2/13/2019

 Created in version: V0.31

+### Additional information

+Based on the character from K-ON!

-Download link: <a href="https://raw.githubusercontent.com/Arbiter1223/Daigaku-Gurashi-Custom-Students/master/Files/Student%20Files/Tainaka%2C%20Ritsu%20(From%20K-ON!)%20-%20Seiko%2C%20V0.69.student">Tainaka, Ritsu (From K-ON!) - Seiko, V0.69.student</a>
+### Download link: <a href="https://raw.githubusercontent.com/Arbiter1223/Daigaku-Gurashi-Custom-Students/master/Files/Student%20Files/Tainaka%2C%20Ritsu%20(From%20K-ON!)%20-%20Seiko.student">Tainaka, Ritsu (From K-ON!) - Seiko.student</a>

 ### ---**To download, _right-click_ the link, and select _"Save as"_**---